nats-io/nats-site/content/blog/event-enabling-the-internet-of-things-using-aws-lambda-nats-and-apcera.md

 That’s it. write your function and deploy it &lambda; for execution when and wherever it is needed without worrying about how.

 So when, or rather why, is your &lambda; function executed?
-Well, you can configure &lambda; so that your function is exposed through an HTTP API Gateway enabling you cause the function to be evaluated in response to a URL access.
+Well, you can configure &lambda; so that your function is exposed through an HTTP API Gateway causing your function to be evaluated in response to a URL access.

 `$ curl https://myawsdomain.com/myfunction`